 Yes, sales of finished CBD products to consumers are not overseen by any Colorado state government entity.
 In that regard, law defaults to the federal precedent, which dictates that CBD products are legal so long as they contain less than 0.3% THC.

 Cultivating and processing hemp is under the jurisdiction of Colorado state law.
-Licensing must be acquired for either activity, which is inexpensive in relation to the national average.
+You must acquire licensing for either activity, and the cost remains low compared to the national average.

 Colorado holds steady as one of the most popular states for hemp cultivation with Cannabis Business Times⁴ reporting that 10,100 acres were planted and 3,100 acres harvested in the state in 2022.
 While the Colorado hemp market is no doubt competitive, those seeking to either cultivate or retail hemp within the state should find a highly receptive audience.